Boardwalk Hall: Boxing

-Mike Tyson fought in Boardwalk Hall several times as Heavyweight champion including four of his seven defenses as Undisputed Champion.
-Among his title defenses in Boardwalk Hall was a Fourth Round TKO over former champion Larry Holmes on January 22, 1988.
-His most famous bout at the venue was the 91-second Knockout of former champion and previously undefeated Michael Spinks on June 27, 1988.
+Mike Tyson fought in Boardwalk Hall several times as heavyweight champion, including four of his seven defenses as undisputed champion.
+Among his title defenses in Boardwalk Hall was a fourth-round TKO over former champion Larry Holmes on January 22, 1988.
+His most famous bout at the venue was the 91-second knockout of former champion and previously undefeated Michael Spinks on June 27, 1988.

-On April 19, 1991, Undisputed Heavyweight Champion Evander Holyfield defeated former champion George Foreman in his first title defense.
+On April 19, 1991, undisputed heavyweight champion Evander Holyfield defeated former champion George Foreman in his first title defense.

 Other fighters who have had boxing matches (many of which were title fights) in Boardwalk Hall include Sugar Ray Leonard, Oscar De La Hoya, Roberto Durán, Lennox Lewis, Roy Jones Jr., Floyd Mayweather Jr., Bernard Hopkins, Riddick Bowe, Julio César Chávez, Héctor Camacho, Micky Ward, and Arturo Gatti.

-In September 2007, it was the venue for the Kelly Pavlik – Jermain Taylor boxing match for the World Boxing Council, World Boxing Organization and The Ring magazine's middleweight championships.
+In September 2007, it was the venue for the Kelly Pavlik versus Jermain Taylor boxing match for the World Boxing Council, World Boxing Organization, and The Ring magazine's middleweight championships.